lahonu/sfdc-photo-download/README.md

 #### Dropbox Configuration
 Download the [Dropbox Client](https://www.dropbox.com/install) and create a folder that will hold the photos that you download from Salesforce.
 This should be configured to your corporate Dropbox account.

-Once created, right-click this folder and select 'View on <span>Dropbox.com</span>'
+Once created, right-click this folder and select 'View on <span>Dropbox.com</span>' and copy this URL.

 ### Download and Install this application